ideal-lab5/Grants-Program/applications/etf_network.md

 #### Delayed Transaction Manager

 We will build a dapp to provide a cohesive user experience in which they can manage future proxy status and proxied accounts and to manage and monitor delayed transactions.
 We have not decided on a specific visualization yet, but have instead a well-defined list of requirements and interactions.
 We intend to amend this proposal prior to Milestone 4 to supply more in depth information regarding this piece.
+The transaction manager would play an important role in bringing visibility about the ETF Network activity, along with providing tools for orchestrating flows of chained delayed transactions (transactions that would be executed based on a predefined sequence).

 **Future Proxy Manager**
 The future proxy manager is the entrypoint to being able to use delayed transactions.
 It will incorporate tools to:
+- Allow account connections
-Set an account as a future proxy
+- Set an account as a future proxy
-Set or remove an account as a proxy for child accounts Soft-derive child accounts
+- Set or remove an account as a proxy for child accounts
+- Soft-derive child accounts

 **Scheduler UI**

-The scheduler x
-The scheduler will allow user to construct transactions and/or chain of transactions construct, sign, encrypt, and schedule transactions for future blocks Cancel or replace scheduled transactions
+The scheduler module will allow users to construct transactions and/or chain of transactions through a visual interface.
+Users would be able to schedule transactions to be executed in the future, either independently or as part of a chain of transactions.
+A chain of transactions is a set of transactions that would be executed if one or more previous transactions stated as pre-requirements have been executed previously.
+It will incorporate tools to:
+- Construct, sign, encrypt, and schedule transactions for future blocks
+- Define chains of transactions.
+- Cancel or replace scheduled transactions
-Warn on invalid nonces and prompt new child derivation
+- Warn on invalid nonces and prompt new child derivation

-**Explorer UI **
+**Explorer UI**
-The explorer will allow visualization of scheduled transactions and provide options to get details during its lifecycle View information on scheduled transactions, including which child account was used Monitor the execution of scheduled transactions
+The explorer module will allow visualization of scheduled transactions and provide options to get details during their lifecycle.
+It will incorporate tools to:
+- Query/Search scheduled transactions (past and future).
+- View detailed information on scheduled transactions, including which child account was used.
+- Monitor the execution of scheduled transactions, and chains of transactions through a visual interface.
+- Subscribe to get notifications about status changes on specific scheduled transactions.

 ### Ecosystem Fit